 Contact Details for Foreign Embassies

-To check if travel vaccinations are needed, please ask at reception for a Travel Health Questionnaire; this should be read and completed at least four weeks before the intended travel date.
+To check if travel vaccinations are needed, please ask at reception for a Travel Health Questionnaire; this should be read and completed at least six weeks before the intended travel date.

 Once the questionnaire has been completed, one of our Practice Nurses will assess what vaccinations are needed and contact the patient to make an appointment.
 Please be aware that should a whole family require travel vaccinations we will try our best to give appointments together but this may not always be possible.
 One appointment is for one person: for our nurses to provide you with accurate, up to date and safe travel advice and vaccinations it is only possible to see one person per 20 minute appointment slot.